tlmohren/Covid19_analysis/README.md

 # COVID19 analysis

 This repository contains analysis of the data on Covid-19 published daily by Johns Hopkins University.
-In this analysis I look at daily increase of reported cases and deaths per country, and per US state.
+In this analysis I look at daily increase of reported cases and deaths per country and per US state.
 I annotated some of the graphs with dates of government response.

 * [Total per country](#country_log)
 * [Daily cases per country](#country_daily)